funvill/funvill.github.io/_posts/2014-08-04-paper-cut-furniture-using-sketchchair.md

 ---
-title: Paper cut furniture using SketchChair
+title: "Paper cut furniture using SketchChair"
 date: 2014-08-04 00:34:00
+categories:
-categories: LaserCutter
+- LaserCutter
 tags:
 - chair
 - CNC
 - furniture
 - LaserCutter
 - paper
+slug: paper-cut-furniture-using-sketchchair

 ---

 I found <a href="https://www.kickstarter.com/projects/diatom/sketchchair-furniture-designed-by-you">SketchChair</a> while looking for CNC related projects on Kickstarter.
 It is an <a href="http://sketchchair.cc/">open source application</a> that you can use to draw chairs and output the design files for cutting on a CNC or laser cutter.

 <iframe src="https://www.kickstarter.com/projects/diatom/sketchchair-furniture-designed-by-you/widget/video.html" width="480" height="360" frameborder="0" scrolling="no"> </iframe>